sp-Homogeneous Linear Orderings: Introduction

 \section{Introduction}

-Mathematical logic provides various precise methods of understanding what the simplest structures of a given theory are.
-One of the most well known and well studied simplicity notions comes from model theory.
-A structure $\A$ is said to be \emph{homogeneous}, if any isomorphism between finitely generated substructures extends to an automorphism of $\A$.
-Homogeneous structures were first studied by Fra\"{i}ss\'{e} \cite{Fr86}, who defined the \emph{age} of a structure $\A$ to be the family of finitely generated substructures of $\A$ and gave properties that characterized the age of a homogeneous structure.
-In the many years since then, the study of homogeneous structures has developed into an important endeavor in model theory and, perhaps more surprisingly, computable structure theory (see, for example, \cite{L87,M02}).
-In \cite{AC17}, Adams and Cenzer defined the notion of \emph{weakly homogeneous} structures, where $\A$ is weakly homogeneous if there is a finite (\emph{exceptional}) set of elements $a_1,\dots,a_n$ of $\A$ such that any isomorphism between finitely generated substructures $\A$ which maps each $a_i$ to itself may be extended to an automorphism of the structure.
+We aim to extend the class of well-understood, simple linear orderings and calibrate the exact levels of complexity in this class by blending various methods from logic.
+One of the most well-known and well-studied simplicity notions comes from model theory.
+A structure $\A$ is said to be \emph{homogeneous} if any isomorphism between finitely generated substructures extends to an automorphism of $\A$.
+This notion is sometimes also called ultra-homogeneous, but we will use the term homogeneous throughout the paper.

+Homogeneous structures were first studied by Fra\"{i}ss\'{e} \cite{Fr86} from the perspective of model theory.
+In the many years since then, the study of homogeneous structures has developed into an important endeavor in many fields, including combinatorics, descriptive set theory, permutation group theory, topological dynamics, and representation theory (see Lachlan's ICM survey \cite{L87} or the more complete account by Macpherson \cite{Mac11}).

+In \cite{AC17}, Adams and Cenzer defined the notion of \emph{weakly homogeneous} structures, where $\A$ is weakly homogeneous if there is a finite (exceptional) set of elements $a_1,\dots,a_n$ of $\A$ such that any isomorphism between finitely generated substructures $\A$ which maps each $a_i$ to itself may be extended to an automorphism of the structure.
 This extension appreciably expands the class of homogeneous structure while still maintaining many of the properties enjoyed by homogeneous structures.